 - The Supplemental Credit Reserve Fund is established in the subordinate lien indentures governing the PPRF funds.
 The required SCRF funding level is set at an amount equal to the Common Debt Service Reserve Fund, which is calculated as of July each year.
 SCRF funds are available to make subordinate lien bond debt service payments should subordinate lien loan revenues, excess senior lien loan revenues and GGRT not be sufficient to do so.
 The SCRF’s funding level is approximately 80% of PPRF subordinate lien bond debt service in the maximum debt service year.

 The Finance Authority takes a number of structuring steps to ensure the credit quality of the underlying PPRF loan portfolio.
 These steps include:

 - For lower rated borrowers, individual debt service reserve funds may be required for individual loans.
 These individual debt service reserve funds, when added to CDSR funds, are almost 60% of maximum year PPRF bond debt service payments due.

-- About 50% of loan revenues due to the Finance Authority in any year are subject to intercept by the New Mexico Department of Taxation and Revenue.
+- About 60% of loan revenues due to the Finance Authority in any year are subject to intercept by the New Mexico Department of Taxation and Revenue or contingent intercept by the Department of Finance and Administration for school districts.
 Intercept means that funds collected by Tax and Rev – usually taxes – are paid first to the Finance Authority to meet loan obligations before funds are sent to the borrowing entity.

-- About one third of all Finance Authority loans (and about 3% in dollar amount) are funded by State Fire Protection Funds, which are paid directly to the Finance Authority a year in advance of when the loans are due.
+- About one third of all Finance Authority loans (and about 3% in dollar amount) are funded by State Fire Protection Funds, which are paid directly to the Finance Authority well in advance of when the loans are due.

-- In its history, no PPRF loan has ever defaulted in part due to strong PPRF credit structuring standards.
+- In its history, no PPRF loan has ever had a payment default in part due to strong PPRF credit structuring standards.